-A clinical trial is a carefully designed study that is done with volunteers who receive investigational medical treatments.
+A clinical trial is a carefully-designed study that is done with volunteers who receive investigational medical treatments.
 The volunteers are under close watch from doctors and research professionals.
-The treatments are developed by pharmaceutical and biotechnology companies who selected physicians to conduct the trials.
-It is through these trials that the benefits of investigational drugs may be shown.
+The treatments are developed by pharmaceutical companies who select physicians to conduct the trials.
+Through these trials, the benefits of investigational drugs may be shown.

-; your study physician or a research staff member will review your medical history as well.
-A detailed description of your specific clinical trial and what’s to be expected of you, will be outlined in your consent form.
-Your safety and privacy are always a priority, so with each trial we take steps to ensure them both.
+Your study doctor or a research staff member will also review your medical history.
+A detailed description of your specific clinical trial and what’s to be expected of you will be outlined in an informed consent form.
+Your safety and privacy are always a priority.

-Informed consent means that clinical trial volunteers understand the details of their clinical study before agreeing to participate.
+Informed consent means that study volunteers understand the details of their clinical study before agreeing to participate.
 Participants must be provided with all the facts about a study, including treatment details and possible risks and benefits.
-They must sign an informed consent form before they begin a study.
-In addition, participants must be kept informed throughout the clinical trial.
+They must sign an informed consent form before they participate.
+In addition, participants must be kept informed of any changes that could affect them during the clinical trial.

 Phase 1 studies typically last between one and two weeks.
 Phase 2, Phase 3, and Phase 4 studies can last several months to several years.
-In most studies, periodic visits to our center are required (typically with the longer study timelines).
+In most studies, in-person visits to our center are required.

 Clinical trials are conducted in phases.
 The trials at each phase have a different purpose and help answer different questions:

-In Phase I trials, researchers test an experimental drug or treatment in a small group of people (20-80) for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.
+In Phase I trials, researchers give a drug or treatment under study to a small group of people (20-80) for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.

-In Phase III trials, the experimental study drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the experimental drug or treatment to be used safely.
+In Phase III trials, the experimental study drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and to evaluate it’s safety.

-In Phase IV trials, post marketing studies delineate additional information including the drug’s risks, benefits, and optimal use.
+In Phase IV trials, post marketing studies seek additional information including the drug’s risks, benefits, and optimal use.

-At Albuquerque Clinical Trials, we value our sponsors and we want to get you the best results possible.
-You, as the Sponsor, are the reason for new advancements in the medical field.
-Our team is dedicated to professionalism and accuracy, from recruiting volunteers to participate in your trials, to getting you results.
-Our experienced research center staff has the training and knowledge to give you a successful trial.
+At Albuquerque Clinical Trials, we value our sponsors and strive to deliver the best results.
+We owe new advancements in the medical field to the sponsor.
+Our team is dedicated to professionalism and accuracy, from recruiting volunteers to participants to delivering data.
+Our research site emphasizes training and knowledge under operating procedures typically seen at much larger institutions.